 - Preliminary indication(s) of support from department(s) in which new faculty are likely to be hired.
 (While it’s recognized that at the proposal stage departmental fit is not a certainty, proposers should show that they have done their due diligence in finding support at the unit level.)

 - If any of these individuals will be affiliated with a research center, a letter from the director of this research center, supporting the proposed hiring.

 Proposal Review and Approval

-Proposals will be reviewed by a Cluster Advisory Committee, a faculty-majority committee appointed by the provost; final decisions will be made by the provost and the vice chancellor for research and graduate education.
+Proposals will be reviewed by the Cluster Advisory Committee, a faculty-majority committee appointed by the provost; final decisions will be made by the provost and the vice chancellor for research and graduate education.

-Notification of successful proposals will be sent before the end of the fall semester.
-It is anticipated that a second round of proposals will be solicited in late spring; unsuccessful proposals from this fall round will be eligible for re-submission in the spring call for proposals.
+Notification of successful proposals will be sent in late spring or early summer.
+It is anticipated that a fourth round of proposals will be solicited in the fall of 2019.